-Children's welfare and learning needs are successfully promoted.
-Children make good progress in their learning and development and enjoy a wide range of interesting and enjoyable activities and resources.
-Planning and observation systems are mostly good and well used to meet children's individual needs.
-Children are valued as unique individuals and a strong inclusive ethos threads through all aspects of the setting.
-Information is effectively shared through good partnerships with parents, carers and good partnerships with other professionals.
-The setting uses self-evaluation and internal review systems well to ensure their service is continually improving.
+Children make good progress in their learning and development and enjoy a wide range of interesting and enjoyable activities which cover most areas of learning well.
+Their individual needs are well met through good planning and observation systems.
+Children are valued as unique individuals and a strong inclusive ethos threads through all aspects of the club.
+Most records, policies and procedures are implemented effectively to promote and safeguard children's welfare.
+Information is effectively shared through good partnerships with parents, carers and with other professionals.
+The club uses self-evaluation and internal review systems well to ensure their service is continually improving.